nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 Today'ss task:
 1. Try the euclid distance based on the PCA results (3 PCs)
-2. If not working, try removing "bad apples"  (Malpighales)
+2. If not working, try removing "bad apples"  (Malpighiales)
 3. Generate expected closed related species list, try to consider the variance
 4. Set up a model test considering the variance
 5. Test one species from Kew dataset